cylc/cylc-flow/doc/src/introduction.rst

 Inter-Cycle Dependence
 ^^^^^^^^^^^^^^^^^^^^^^

-Forecast models typically depend on their own most recent previous forecast for background state or restart files of some kind (this is called *warm cycling*) but there can also be inter-cycle dependence between different tasks.
+Wether forecast models typically depend on their own most recent previous forecast for background state or restart files of some kind (this is called *warm cycling*) but there can also be inter-cycle dependence between other tasks.
 In an atmospheric forecast analysis suite, for instance, the weather model may generate background states for observation processing and data-assimilation tasks in the next cycle point as well as for the next forecast model run.
 In real time operation inter-cycle